tarasiscom/Lv-273/src/EPA.IntegrationTests/README.md

+# IntegtationTest

-# This directory holds common classes for  Integration tests classes.
+This directory contains common classes for Integration tests classes.